manifoldxyz/manifold-templates/marketplace-widget/wix/README.md

 <br />
 <br />

-## Troubleshooting
-If you have issues with widgets not showing up try to refresh.
-If still persisting something that could help is moving the `https://marketplace.manifoldxyz.dev/wix/wix-marketplace.js` script file directly into your site as a velo script.
-And change the embed compoents to use the local file instead of the remote one.

 ## Optional Styling For A Dark Background Wix Page
 1. In the wix dashboard for the site (not the site editor).
 Click Settings => Custom Code => "+ Add Custom Code"